PhantomAppDevelopment/firebase-as3/database/README.md

 This guide will show some of the most common scenarios and it will explain how to use Rules for your database.
 It is also written from an ActionScript and SQL perspective.

-A simple `CRUD` [example](./examples) has been provided for your convenience, it only requires a recent version of `Apache Flex` to compile.

 ## Understanding the Data

 The data saved in the Firebase database is structured like a tree.
 Each 'branch' can have its own branches and those sub branches can have their own sub branches.